andrasq/node-sane-buffer/README.md

 ### OBuffer._uninstall( )

-Restore the global Buffer to the original that it was when `sane-buffer` was loaded.
+Restore the global Buffer to the original that was in effect when `sane-buffer` was loaded (ie, back to OBuffer._Buffer).

 ### OBuffer._create( arg, [encodingOrOffset, [length]] )